Fiori-Tracker/fiori-tracker.github.io/docs/customer-reference-preparation.md

     - If we get access to your system, we can install it for you

 6. You start using Fiori Tracker
-7. After one moth of use we would adopt the testimonial describing the feedback regarding actual experience with the tool
+7. After one month of use, we would adopt the testimonial describing the feedback regarding actual experience with the tool

 ## Example Customer reference article